 Its cube-shaped, all white houses glow in the sunlight, scattered wisely and orderly in the countless labyrinthine alleys and streets with whitewashed cobbled pavements.
 A little further, on a low hill, the windmills, having stood for centuries, compose a picture of unparalleled beauty in combination with red domes and bell towers of the countless churches.

-Although a small block of rooms will be reserved in Myconian Imperial Resort & Royal Myconian where the venue will be held, participants are encouraged to book their own hotel rooms, giving each the opportunity to customize their Mykonos experience according to their individual preferences.
+The venue is in Myconian Imperial Resort.
+Although a small block of rooms has been reserved in Myconian Imperial Resort and in Royal Myconian (very close to venue), participants are encouraged to book their own hotel rooms, giving each the opportunity to customise their Mykonos experience according to their individual preferences.
 There are many wonderful hotel options in the island within a wide range of budget .

 Mykonos is one of the most popular destinations in the world in late June and there is extremely high demand, so we strongly encourage you to book your hotel room AS SOON AS POSSIBLE since prices and availability can change drastically with delayed booking.